 For members who are not registered/registering as public accountants, there is no requirement on the types of CPE activities that are mandatory, except for the minimum 2 ‘verifiable’ hours of ethics for each CPE year.
 As such, if you are updating your CPE records in the ISCA eServices portal, you can select “Not applicable” for your CPE activities.

-The Institute accepts a wide range of topics as ethics-related and the general acceptable topics include anti-bribery/anti-corruption, anti-money laundering, company’s code of ethics/ code of conduct etc. We leave it to members’ discretion to substantiate what courses covers the ethics component.
+The Institute accepts a wide range of topics as ethics-related and the generally acceptable topics include anti-bribery/anti-corruption, anti-money laundering, company’s code of ethics/ code of conduct etc. We leave it to members’ discretion to substantiate what courses covers the ethics component.

 If there are no such options available to you, the Institute also provides a wide range of ethics courses at http://cpe.isca.org.sg/.